gabrielcc2/TestsForScanVariantsWithLMS/README.md

 To run it you need a file consisting or a list of floats.

-To run the C program you pass as input, in the command line: fileName numTuples compareValue
+To run the C program you pass as input, in the command line: fileName numTuples compareValue numThreads

 The compare value is the right hand value of the pre-defined predicate (equals, greater than, etc) for comparing with every tuple.

 If there is any problem installing sbt or configuring the code, please refer to: https://github.com/epfldata/lms

 Upcoming work:
-- Complete remaining variants.
+- Complete remaining variants:
+   - Parallelization: Code for prefix-sum processing is already written.
+Need to print message so as to insert thread creation   and joining during post-processing.
+Also, figure out why it's giving event ordering errors.

+   - Vectorization: Todo.
 - Add error checking to C code and generator.
 - Tests.
 - ...